-Recognizing the financial barrier that out-of-state tuition imposes for undocumented students, nearly 20 states including Oklahoma, Kansas, Nebraska, and Texas-currently grant these students access to in-state tuition.
-And there is evidence that these policies are already achieving their goal of increasing college enrollment for disadvantaged students and bolstering the state's workforce.
-Previous studies have found that Latino non-citizens living in states with in-state tuition policies are anywhere from 311 to 54 percent2 more likely to be enrolled in higher education than their peers in other states.
-Research also shows that these policies impact high school completion as well, reducing dropout rates among certain immigrant students by as much as 14 percent.
-Expanding in-state tuition access to more than 2,000 additional graduates would translate into millions of dollars that benefit all Wisconsin residents.
+In other states, there is clear evidence that these policies are already achieving their goal of increasing college enrollment for disadvantaged students and bolstering the state's workforce.
+Previous studies have found that Latino non-citizens living in states with in-state tuition policies are anywhere from 311 to 54 percent2 more likely to be enrolled in higher education than their peers in states without these policies.
+Research shows that these policies also reduce high school dropout rates among certain immigrant students by as much as 14 percent.3 Expanding in-state tuition access South Carolina's DACA students would translate into millions of dollars in additional economic activity and tax revenue that benefit all South Carolina residents.